 Ed began his career as a freelancer in Philadelphia.
-After three years as an official reporter in the Court of Chancery in Wilmington, Delaware in the early ’70s, he opened a freelance firm in that city which he ran until coming to Boston in 1988, where he is today.
+After three years as an official reporter in the Court of Chancery in Wilmington, Delaware in the early ’70s, he opened a freelance firm in that city which he ran until coming to Boston in 1988, where he worked until retiring in 2020.

 Ed got his first CAT system in 1978 and reported his first realtime assignment in 1983.
 Over the past three decades he has addressed reporters at national and state association seminars on the topics of writing for CAT, speedbuilding, CART, and writing realtime, and is the author of The Realtime Writer’s Manual (pub.
-1992), as well as numerous articles for the JCR (Journal of Court Reporting), the official publication of the National Court Reporters Association.
+1992) and Ed’s Steno Pro (pub.
+2013), as well as numerous articles for the JCR (Journal of Court Reporting), the official publication of the National Court Reporters Association.
 He became a CRR (Certified Realtime Reporter) in 1994.

 In the 1990s Ed actively promoted CART (communications access realtime) for deaf and hard-of-hearing people.
 He was a CART provider and helped raise awareness of this new field as a frequent instructor in CART trainings for court reporters.
 He was part of the team assisting the Massachusetts Commission for the Deaf and Hard of Hearing in the development of its first-in-the-nation CART program.